Outer product

 In linear algebra, the outer product of two coordinate vectors is the matrix whose entries are all products of an element in the first vector with an element in the second vector.
-If the two coordinate vectors have dimensions n and m, then their outer product is an n × m matrix.
+If the two coordinate vectors have dimensions m and n, then their outer product is an m × n matrix.
 More generally, given two tensors (multidimensional arrays of numbers), their outer product is a tensor.
 The outer product of tensors is also referred to as their tensor product, and can be used to define the tensor algebra.